jonathanhogg/flitter/docs/canvas3d.md

 node.
 If used in this way, the `maximum`, `minimum` and `resolution` attributes are ignored.
 Nested functions can be combined with transform and operation nodes.

+Signed distance field model hierarchies may also contain the SDF-only `!mix` node.
+This takes two or more child nodes and the following attribute:

+`weights=` *WEIGHTS*
+: An n-vector defining the relative weight to apply to each of the sub-models.
+Default is `1`.

+The `!mix` node blends together the signed distance fields of its children according to the value of the corresponding element of `weights`, which is repeated as necessary to match the number of children.
+The default operation blends all children together equally.
+With two children and a `weights` vector of `0.2;0.8`, the result would be a blend of 20% of the first SDF and 80% of the second.
+An individual weight value of zero would ignore a child completely.
+The `!mix` node can be used to create combined shapes like a partly-spheroid box.

 As with constructive solid geometry, SDF hierarchies are cached and may be rendered multiple times with different transforms and materials at low cost.